DMX: “God Called Me To Be A Pastor”

-“I’m not the person the media portrays me to be,” DMX says.
+“I’m not the person the media portrays me to be,” platinum rapper DMX says.
 “X is the bad guy.
 That’s not who I am.
 I’m not that person you see on TV.”

-Earlier this year, DMX, which stand for “Dark Man X” turned to Dr. Phil.
+The 49-year-old Earl Simmons, better known as DMX (which stand for “Dark Man X”), turned to Dr. Phil.
 DMX has opened up about his dark past and personal struggles.
 During the interview, he revealed that he suffers from bipolar disorder, which causes severe mood swings between mania and depression.
 The troubled star also discussed his battle to beat drug addiction and his history with dog fighting.

 “I used to be really clear on who was what and what characteristics each personality had.
 But I don’t know at this point.
 I’m not even sure there is a difference,” he continued.
 “I’m Earl when I’m with my children.
 I miss my children, I miss my children, I miss my children.”